top of page

 Weather is a regular discussion point irrespective of the conditions.
 Sure, certain weather events demand an extended discussion, but good, bad or indifferent, there's always something to discuss.
-Given its profound impact on life, that's not a surprise.
 Most weather discussions focus on ambient temperature as this variable is routinely reported and forecasted.
 For planning purposes, it's beneficial to know the weather we are likely to be exposed to but what does the forecast maximum temperature actually mean?

 Take the outdoor workers as an example in the images above.
-The forecast temperature for this workday (hot/dry summer climate) was 39C.
-By mid-afternoon, the Bureau of Meteorology station (~11km away) reported a temperature of 38.8C yet the local ambient temperature measured by a high quality calibrated weather station was substantially hotter.
-This local heating effect (a substantial 5C) was due to the high ground and surface temperatures, in turn, a product of solar radiation.
-Had the forecast stated 44C, it's highly likely that modifications to work schedules would have occurred.
+The forecast temperature for this workday (hot/dry summer climate) was 39ºC.
+By mid-afternoon, the Bureau of Meteorology station (~11km away) reported a temperature of 38.8ºC yet the local ambient temperature measured by a high quality calibrated weather station was substantially hotter.
+This local heating effect (a substantial 5ºC) was due to the high ground and surface temperatures, in turn, a product of solar radiation (Figure 1).
+Had the forecast stated 44ºC, it's highly likely that modifications to work schedules would have occurred.
 The point here is that solar radiation contributes to the thermal load, and therefore needs to be accounted for when planning work activities.
 Despite the omission of solar radiation from the majority of laboratory-based heat stress research, there's evidence of impact upon endurance, ability to perform complex tasks, recovery and heat stress symptoms.

 While the lack of solar radiation - heat stress research requires addressing, the example and limited evidence presented here support the need to account for solar radiation during the planning of work activities.
 Such planning should include controls to mitigate the impact of solar radiation on workers health, safety and performance.